1vvan/transactions-test/README.md

 # Commission Fee Calculator System

 ## Overview
 This project is designed to calculate commission fees for cash in and cash out operations based on the type of user (natural or juridical) and the amount of transaction.
 Only the EUR currency is supported.
+To configurate transactions, a method for storing config in the JSON file was chosen, instead of using the API.

 ## How to Run the System
 1. Ensure that Node.js is installed on your system.
 If not, download and install it from [Node.js official website](https://nodejs.org/).
 2. Clone the repository or download the source code.
 3. Navigate to the project directory in your terminal.
-4. Install the required dependencies by running:
+4. Install the required dependencies by running: `npm install`
-    ## npm install
-5. To run the system, execute the command:
+5. To run the system, execute the command: `npm start data/transactions.json`
-    ## npm start path/to/input.json
-    Replace path/to/input.json with the actual path to your JSON file containing the transaction data.

 ## How to Run Tests
 1. Ensure that all dependencies are installed by running npm install if you haven't done so already.
-2. Execute the tests using the command:
+2. Execute the tests using the command: `npm test`
-    ## npm test

 ## Functionality Description
  - The system processes a list of transactions provided in a JSON file.
 Each transaction includes details such as the date, user ID, user type, operation type, amount, and currency.